The Bailiwick of Guernsey consists of the Islands of Guernsey, Herm, Sark and Alderney, plus the smaller islands of Lihou, Jethou and Burhou.

 During 1940 - 1945, the islands were the only British soil occupied by German troops and huge numbers of defensive positions were built as part of Hitler's Atlantic Wall.
 Of the population of 40,000, 17,000 were evacuated to England.

-The materials and effort spent on the Atlantic Wall was totally disproportionate to the strategic importance of the islands but Hitler was convinced that the British would recapture them.
+The materials and effort spent on the Atlantic Wall was totally disproportionate to the strategic importance of the islands but Hitler was convinced that the British would try to recapture them.
 However the British Government had already decided in 1940 that the islands could not be defended without huge loss of life.
 By 1943 over five thousand foreign slave workers were working on Guernsey, many of whom lost their lives from exhaustion and starvation.
 They were guarded by a garrison of 13,000 German troops.

 After the D-Day Normandy landings in 1944, the islands became cut off from the rest of Europe and food and fuel supplies dried up.
 Life became steadily worse with both the occupying forces and islanders suffering from starvation.